hybridgroup/gocv-site/content/getting-started/macos.md

 	brew install hybridgroup/tools/opencv

+NOTE: Do not install both of these.
+Choose one.

 ### pkgconfig Installation
 pkg-config is used to determine the correct flags for compiling and linking OpenCV.
 You can install it by using Homebrew: